'Schizophrenia' Recovery Rates: Psychiatry Isn't Working

 Under-developed countries e.g. India, Nigeria, Columbia

-How much progress has been made in the treatment of schizophrenia?
+How much progress has been made in providing effective help for people tagged as suffering 'schizophrenia'?

 Another way of evaluating the effectiveness of modern psychiatric practice is to compare its progress with the achievements in other branches of medicine.
 Advances in medical science have realised huge benefits for people across the world.
 Vaccines for polio and meningitis have saved millions of lives; the introduction of the MMR vaccine in the United Kingdom in 1988 led to the incidence of measles falling from around 75,000 cases each year to less than 10,000 cases each year.
 The discovery of penicillin, the first anti-biotic, by Alexander Fleming in 1928 has enabled us to fight infections and has undoubtedly saved countless lives.
 Data from both the US Centre for Disease Control and the UK Office of National Statistics demonstrate that a person’s chance of surviving cancer has significantly improved during the period 1970 to 2000.
 Survival rates after a heart-attack have improved at a rate of about 1.5% per year since the 1960s.

-So what comparable progress has psychiatry made in the treatment of mental illness?
-Following over a century of research endeavour (much of it funded by the pharmaceutical industry), together with the privilege of routine access to medical expertise, what gains have been made in reducing the distress associated with schizophrenia in western societies?
+So what comparable progress has psychiatry made in the treatment of mental health problems?
+Following over a century of research endeavour (much of it funded by the pharmaceutical industry), together with the privilege of routine access to medical expertise, what gains have been made in reducing the distress associated with 'schizophrenia' in western societies?
 The answer to these questions would seem to be “very little, if any”.

 In the 18th and 19th centuries, when the asylums were run on moral grounds offering humane care for patients who had previously been bound in chains, discharge rates were in the region of 60 – 70%; when medical treatments were introduced, the discharge rates reduced (6).

-Consideration of these studies as a whole lead to the conclusion that over 100 years of intense modern psychiatric research and practice has failed to achieve any appreciable progress in the prevention or treatment of severe mental illness.
+Consideration of these studies as a whole lead to the conclusion that over 100 years of intense modern psychiatric research and practice has failed to achieve any appreciable progress in the prevention or treatment of what psychiatry calls 'severe mental illness'.

 Loren Mosher talks about the Soteria project